 It was discussed in Chapter Two that international trade disputes and international investment disputes are two types of international economic disputes.
 Trade disputes are resolved between states in WTO, a multilateral organisation.
 While investment disputes involve private investors through the initiation of "ad hoc" ISDS, typically in ICSID.
 The ISDS mechanisms and the WTO dispute settlement system serve different purposes.
 However, disputes arising from the same factual background can be litigated in both investor-state arbitral tribunals and the WTO.
 There may be an overlapping of these jurisdictions and the lack of hierarchy between them.
-International investment agreements and FTAs may allow the choice between the WTO dispute resolution system or investment dispute resolution mechanisms provided for in the agreement, regarding the same factual and legal issues.
-Providing for a choice between the jurisdictions may disallow ISDS in the choice of trade dispute settlement in the WTO, regarding the same factual and legal issues.
+International investment dispute resolution mechanisms provided for in the agreement, regarding the same factual and legal issues.898 Providing for a choice between the jurisdictions may disallow ISDS in the choice of trade dispute settlement in the WTO, regarding the same factual and legal issues.

-EU new generation agreements typically provide for the consideration of the rights and obligations under the WTO, including the WTO dispute settlement framework.
-Some comprehensive FTAs of China also provide for rights and obligations under the WTO framework.
-Although, the provision for WTO may disallow ISDS if it needs to be exclusive, should it be chosen as the dispute resolution method instead of the dispute resolution mechanisms provided for in the investment agreement.
-Such exclusivity is not provided for in these EU new generation agreements and comprehensive FTAs of China.
+EU new generation agreements typically provide for the consideration of the rights and obligations under the WTO, including the WTO dispute settlement framework.899 Some comprehensive FTAs of China also provide for rights and obligations under the WTO framework.900 Although, the provision for WTO may disallow ISDS if it needs to be exclusive,